-At the beginning of December I went with my mother and my step-dad to watch Simon Callow in Charles Dicken’s A Christmas Carol.
+At the beginning of December I went with my mum and my step-dad to watch Simon Callow in Charles Dicken’s A Christmas Carol.
 It is a one-man production that I saw last year with my friend Beth, and consequently decided to make it a festive tradition.
-I was lucky enough to meet Simon Callow afterwards when I was enjoying a mince pie and a glass of mulled wine in the theatre’s bar and speaking to the man in possession of perhaps the most marvelous voice in the country was certainly one of the highlights of my year.
+I was lucky enough to meet Simon Callow afterwards when I was enjoying a mince pie and a glass of mulled wine in the theatre’s bar and speaking to the man in possession of perhaps the most marvellous voice in the country was certainly one of the highlights of my year.

 And as a token Christmas present, my mother bought me a beautiful hard-back edition of A Christmas Carol to remind me of our trip to the theatre.
 Most people will know the story well, it having been propelled into mainstream culture by the Muppet’s Christmas Carol, and despite having struggled with much of Dickens’ other work, A Christmas Carol is a truly beautiful story.